cmubig/web/index.md

 # About Us

-The main theme of research in Bot Intelligence Group (BIG) is to develop robotic intelligence ranging from the low-level autonomy to the high-level cognitive abilities.
+The main theme of research in the Bot Intelligence Group (BIG) is to develop robotic intelligence ranging from the low-level autonomy to the high-level cognitive abilities.
 We aim to develop robots that can cooperate or collaborate with humans in shared environments, learning to improve themselves over time through continual on- and off-line training, exploration, and interactions with humans and/or environments.